 English-only manga readers can read ahead of the anime right away by buying Volume 13.
 Better yet, if the anime never finishes the story, it’s still possible to read what happens in the end.

-High-Rise Invasion manga sequel Arrive is already releasing
+High-Rise Invasion manga sequel Arrive is already ended

 The High-Rise Invasion Arrive manga sequel began serializing online in Kodansha’s Magazine Pocket app/website on July 28, 2019.
 As of February 9, 2021, Arrive was already up to Volume 6.